dali-lab/dev-resources/ios_dev_guide.md

 ### Tutorials

-I got started with the **[Lynda.com iOS tutorial](https://www.lynda.com/learning-paths/Developer/become-an-ios-10-app-developer)**.
-These two will give you a good introduction to both Swfit and iOS development.
+I got started with the **[Lynda.com iOS tutorials](https://www.lynda.com/learning-paths/Developer/become-an-ios-10-app-developer)**.
+Will give you a good introduction to both Swfit and iOS development.
 The rest will come through your own hacking with liberal use of Stack Overflow.
 I've found it helpful to tack on 'Swift' at the beginning of all google searches ensure the results are appropriate.

 https://www.raywenderlich.com is also an excellent source of written iOS tutorials.